canoi250/Energy-Usage-Analysis/README.md

 # Energy Usage Analysis

-In this project I have a visualization that depicts energy consumption in Balkan countries from 1965 until 2022 using data from https://ourworldindata.org/.
+In this project I have created a visualization that depicts energy consumption in Balkan countries from 1965 until 2022 using data from https://ourworldindata.org/.

 # Instructions on running: